bhavesh1974/RestAPI/README.md

-# RestAPI
+# Rest API
 It includes Frontends developed in Angular and React.
-It includes Backends (RESTAPI) developed in Node.js and Java/Spring.
+It includes Backends (RESTAPI) developed in Node.js/Expess.js, Java/Spring and Python/Django.
 You can use Mongo or MySQL as a database.
 You can also use Hibernate ORM (Spring) for Java/Spring RESTAPI.
      You need to set property to configure database in the config/config.js (Node.js) or WEB-INF/application.properties.

 Angular: